-If you wish to hold an event in Calderdale’s public open spaces, including the highway, or if you wish to film in Calderdale, you need appropriate permission.
+If you want to hold an event or film in Calderdale’s public open spaces (includes highways), you need appropriate permission.

-Plan early.
-Depending on the nature and scale of your event, applications need to be submitted in good time between 40 and 90 days prior to the event / when you need an answer.
-This isn’t to say that the planning for an event shouldn’t start much earlier and for large or complex events this could be 12 months or more in advance.
+Depending on the nature and scale of your event, applications need to be submitted in good time.
+This is 40 to 90 days before the event (or when you need an answer).

-- are held on quiet streets or roads which when closed will have minimal impact on non-residents;
+- held on quiet streets or roads which when closed will have minimal impact on non-residents;

-The Department for Communities and Local Government has produced some useful guidance for potential organisers of small, private (residents and neighbours only) street parties in a residential setting: Your guide to organising a street party.
+The Department for Communities and Local Government has useful guidance.
+This is for potential organisers of small, private (residents and neighbours only) street parties in a residential setting.
+For more on this, visit: Your guide to organising a street party .

-In these cases, insurance, formal risk assessments and licenses are not normally required (if any music is incidental and no selling is involved).
-The Council does not want or require you to do anything additional to the guidance produced by the Government, and we want you to have a safe and successful event.
+In these cases, insurance, formal risk assessments and licenses are not normally needed.
+This is if any music is incidental and no selling is involved.
+The Council does not need you to do more than the guidance says.
+We want you to have a safe and successful event.

-If you believe your street party (or event) falls into the categories listed, use the application form included in the guide to let us know about your event.
+Do you feel that your street party, or event, is covered by the categories listed?
+If so, use the application form in the guide to let us know about it.
 This is required to follow Government advice.
-Complete the form and return it by post to the Events and Licencing Officer.
+Complete the form and return it by post to: Events and Licencing Officer .

-Applications usually take up to 40 days to process as you are likely to need a formal notice to close the road.
+Please note: Applications usually take up to 40 days to process.
+This is because you are likely to need a formal notice to close the road.

-- be open to people other than residents and neighbours,
+- open to people, other than residents and neighbours;

-- impact on the highway network or other road users, etc,
+- or impact on the highway network or other road users, etc.

-In these cases the requirements differ and you will have to submit an event application to the Council.
-The following attachments include an Event Application Form, an Event Application Guide and other documents designed to assist with event planning and the submission of appropriate information:
+In these cases the requirements differ and you must submit an event application to the Council.
+The following attachments can help with event planning and submitting the right information:

 - Event Application Form [PDF 343KB]